-- ✓ Visit with college representatives on designated days. - ✓ Register for the next ACT or SAT or take the PERT at SPC if you have not already done so. - ✓ Best practice is to complete ALL applications by Thanksgiving.
-Do not wait for ACT or SAT scores! - ✓ Complete the Pinellas Education Foundation scholarship application. - ✓ Complete hours of pre-approved community service for the Bright Futures Scholarship (Bright Futures scholarships cannot be used for remedial courses.)
+- ✓ Take ASVAB test to help identify areas of interest/expertise. - ✓ Visit with college representatives on designated days. - ✓ Register for ACT/SAT or take the PERT at SPC if you have not already done so. - ✓ Best practice is to complete ALL applications by Thanksgiving.
+Do not wait for ACT or SAT scores! - ✓ Talk to your counselor/career counselor about your plan. - ✓ Attend a Financial Aid Workshop held here at school or within the school district. - ✓ Complete FAFSA (Free Application for Federal Student Aid) as soon after October 1st as possible. - ✓ Complete FFAA (Florida Financial Aid Application) sometime after December 1st. - ✓ Complete the Pinellas Education Foundation online form and apply for all scholarships available. - ✓ Complete hours of pre-approved community service for the Bright Futures Scholarship.